Class 1 2025 - 2026

 Class 1 is a mixed age class of Reception and Year 1 children.
 We aim to nurture and help your child flourish as they begin their schooling at Bretherton and will support and guide them to achieve their full potential.

-We welcome you back into the New Year and into the Spring term.
+We welcome you back to school after the half term.
 We have lots of exciting activities planned and cannot wait to learn!
 Below is an overview of what we will be covering:

 English